Developmental Psychology: Key Stages in Human Growth and Learning

 4. Formal operational (11 years and older)

-Each stage represents a qualitative shift in how children think and reason.
+Each stage signifies a qualitative shift in reasoning and understanding.

-For example, during the concrete operational stage, children develop logical thinking about concrete objects, while the formal operational stage marks the emergence of abstract reasoning.
+For instance, in the concrete operational phase, children begin to think logically about tangible objects, while the formal operational stage signifies the onset of abstract reasoning capabilities.

 Erik Erikson’s Stages of Psychosocial Development

-Erik Erikson expanded on Freud’s psychosexual theory, focusing on psychosocial development across the entire lifespan.
+Erik Erikson built upon Freud’s psychosexual theory by focusing on psychosocial development across the entire lifespan.

-His theory comprises eight stages, each characterized by a specific crisis or conflict:
+His framework consists of eight stages, each identified by a specific crisis or conflict:

 1. Trust vs. Mistrust (infancy)